crosen188/ibm-containers-interconnect-2017/0-prereqs.md

     * Choose wisely, make it identifiable, but something you will not mind typing while using the CLI nor something that is embarassing.

 You can now close this window to cancel the container deployment process.
-You are now ready to being lab 1.
+You are now ready to being [Lab 1](1-Intro-to-IBM-Containers-and-Docker.md)lab 1.

 [bluemix-signup-link]: https://bluemix.net
 [cloud-foundry-cli]: https://github.com/cloudfoundry/cli/releases
 [ibm-containers-cli]: https://www.ng.bluemix.net/docs/containers/container_cli_cfic.html#container_cli_cfic_install